ibm-cloud-architecture/vaccine-order-mgr/README.md

 #### A DRDA Data Stream Syntax Error was detected.
 Reason: 0x2110.
 ERRORCODE=-4499, SQLSTATE=58009

 This error may happen on OpenShift deployment.

+## Git Action

+This repository includes a Github [workflow](https://github.com/ibm-cloud-architecture/vaccine-order-mgr/blob/master/.github/workflows/dockerbuild.yaml) to build the app and push a new docker image to public registry.
+To do that we need to define 4 secrets in the github repository:

+* DOCKER_IMAGE_NAME the image name to build.
+Here it is `vaccineorderms`
+* DOCKER_USERNANE: user to access docker hub
+* DOCKER_PASSWORD: and its password.
+* DOCKER_REPOSITORY for example the organization we use is `ibmcase`